Are Mormons "Christians" as defined by traditional Christianity?

 Contemporary Mormonism presents the Book of Mormon as "another testament of Jesus Christ," but the Jesus of the Book of Mormon is not the only begotten Son of God, the second person of the Trinity, or the one through whose death on the cross we can be saved from our sins.

 Normative Christianity is defined by the Apostles Creed, the Nicene Creed, and the other formulas of the doctrinal consensus.
 These doctrines are understood by Christians to be rooted directly within the Bible and rightly affirmed by all true believers in all places and throughout all time.
 As one leading figure in the early church explained, the true faith is recognized and affirmed everywhere, always, and by all (Vincent of Lérins defined the orthodox tradition as those truths affirmed "ubique, semper, ab omnibus").

-Without doubt, Mormonism borrows Christian themes, personalities, and narratives.
-Nevertheless, it rejects what orthodox Christianity affirms and it affirms what orthodox Christianity rejects.
+Without a doubt, Mormonism borrows Christian themes, personalities, and narratives.
+Nevertheless, it rejects what orthodox Christianity affirms and affirms what orthodox Christianity rejects.
 It is not Christianity in a new form or another branch of the Christian tradition.
 By its own teachings and claims, it rejects that very tradition.